digital-asset/daml/docs/source/tools/sandbox.rst

    }]

 .. note:: In order to prevent man-in-the-middle attacks, in production it is highly recommended to use
-          TLS with server authentication as defined by `RFC2818 <https://tools.ietf.org/html/rfc2818>`__ for any request sent to the Ledger API.
+          TLS with server authentication as described in :ref:`sandbox-tls` for any request sent to the Ledger API.

 Generating JSON Web Tokens (JWT)
 ================================